 Assess the number of fans you need

-The size of the computer case will dictate how many fans you are able to install to a certain degree.
+The computer case size will dictate how many you can install to a certain degree.

-For most mid tower cases, you will preferably want around two or three fans on the intake on the front side of your PC and one exhaust fan.
+For most mid-tower cases, you will preferably want two or three fans on the intake on the front side of your PC and one exhaust.

-If you have a larger full tower case, three intake fans at the front and one at the rear exhaust would be a good starting point.
-A larger case has more areas where air can be pushed out of the case, compared to a smaller mid-tower.
-So I recommend a minimum of three intake fans.
+If you have a larger full tower case, three intake fans at the front and one rear exhaust would be a good starting point for optimized airflow.

-Try to stick to the largest type of fan your case can support.
-You will be very happy you done this, later on, so you can enjoy a very quiet system.
+Try to stick to the largest your case can support.
+You will be very happy you have done this later to enjoy a quiet system.